biocatiit/website/content/pages/users_howto_saxs_design.rst

 `SEC-SAXS <{filename}/pages/about_saxs.rst#sec-saxs>`_ and
 `SEC-MALS-SAXS <{filename}/pages/about_saxs.rst#sec-mals-saxs>`_.

+We also have standard columns available for IEC-SAXS:

+*   Capto HiRes Q 5/50
+*   Capto HiRes S 5/50

 Users may also provide their own columns if desired.
 However, due to the dilution factor, we recommend that you only use analytical grade columns, not the larger prep columns like the Cytiva HiPrep or HiLoad columns.